Freddie Freeman's walk-off homer gives Dodgers a 2-1 World Series lead after thrilling 18-inning game

 Toronto took another lead in the top of the seventh inning, when a Bo Bichette single down the first base line, paired with savvy base running and an incredible tag-avoiding slide from Guerrero Jr., put them back up 5-4.

-Game 2: Yamamoto's masterpiece leads Dodgers to World Series Game 2 win, evening series at 1
+Game 2 recap: Yamamoto's masterpiece leads Dodgers to World Series Game 2 win, evening series at 1

 Ohtani answered for the Dodgers instantly, absolutely crushing a 406-foot home run over the wall in left-center field when Toronto reliever Seranthony Dominguez grooved a 98 mph fastball down the heart of the plate.